awsdocs/aws-doc-sdk-examples/javav2/usecases/video_analyzer_application/Readme.md

         WorkbookSettings wbSettings = new WorkbookSettings();
         wbSettings.setLocale(new Locale("en", "EN"));

-        // Create a Workbook - pass the OutputStream.
+        // Create a Workbook and pass the OutputStream.
         WritableWorkbook workbook = Workbook.createWorkbook(os, wbSettings);

         //Need to get the WorkItem from each list.